 Criminal tax penalties involve intentional wrongdoing.
 The Department of Justice prosecutes criminal tax cases involving willful tax evasion charges, filing false returns, or helping others evade taxes.
 Criminal convictions can result in fines, restitution, and imprisonment of up to five years for tax evasion or three years for filing false returns.

 The IRS Criminal Investigation division handles fewer than 3,000 investigations annually out of over 150 million tax returns filed.
 Most tax problems never reach criminal status.
-However, certain red flags increase scrutiny, including large unreported income, multiple years of non-filing, use of offshore accounts to hide assets, or participating in abusive tax shelters.
+However, certain red flags increase scrutiny: large unreported income, multiple years of non-filing, use of offshore accounts to hide assets, or participating in abusive tax shelters.

 If you receive a civil penalty notice, respond promptly and consider professional help if the amount is substantial.
 If you suspect your situation might involve criminal exposure, consult a tax resolution attorney before responding to any IRS communication.